North America and

 You may exercise some of these rights and choices through Sites’ features such as editing your account settings when you are logged in.
 Additionally, you can submit these requests by email to firstname.lastname@example.org or our postal address provided below.
 We may request specific information from you to help us confirm your identity prior to processing your request.
-Applicable law may require or permit us to decline your request.
+Note that these rights are not unlimited; there are exceptions to these rights under the GDPR and applicable local laws.
+For example, access to your data may be refused if making the information available would reveal personal data about another person or if we are legally prevented from disclosing such information.
 If we decline your request, we will tell you why, subject to legal restrictions.

 If you would like to submit a complaint about our use of your personal data or our response to your requests regarding your personal data, you may contact us at email@example.com or submit a complaint to the data protection regulator in your jurisdiction.
 You can find information about your data protection regulator here.